The Black Country Festival 2014... A year to remember

 The first ever Black Country Festival has featured events and activities across the Dudley borough and has seen the Black Country flag fly proudly from businesses, homes and cars.

 At Dudley Council, we're delighted to have supported the community in making the festival a reality.
-And now we want to hear your views about Black Country Day.
+Thank you to everyone who took part and thanks to those of you who responded to our survey around the celebrations.

-A celebration of all things Black Country has taken place across Dudley borough during July 2014 after the community expressed a desire to create a festival of activities.
+A celebration of all things Black Country took place across Dudley borough during July 2014 after the community expressed a desire to create a festival of activities.

 Official Black Country Day was on July 14 and as part of Dudley Council's Love Your Community initiative, council bosses supported the community to create a festival of celebrations.